 The MA ICEP and the Part D IEP occur together as one period when a newly Medicare eligible individual has enrolled in BOTH Part A and B at first eligibility.

-7) What if I missed my initial coverage election period?
+7) What if I missed my opportunity to change during the annual enrollment period?

-If you did not enroll in Medicare when you originally became eligible for it, you can sign up during the General Election Period (GEP) which is January 1st through March 31st of every year.
+For Medicare Advantage benefiticaries, you can make one change during the Open Enrollment Period (OEP) which is January 1st through March 31st of every year.